NG-NEST/ng-nest/lib/ng-nest/ui/slider-select/docs/readme.en_US.md

 ---
-label: 'SliderSelect 滑动选择'
+label: 'SliderSelect'
 category: 'Form'
 ---

-# SliderSelect 滑动选择
+# SliderSelect

-通过拖动滑块在一个固定区间内进行选择。
+Drag the slider to select within a fixed interval.

 ## Used alone